Non-Smooth Solutions of the Navier-Stokes Equation and their Means: The Mean is a Smooth Solution of the Navier-Stokes Equation

 The main result of this section is the construction of smooth solutions of the Navier-Stokes equation with smooth non-turbulent initial data.
 The smooth solution is the mean of a weak solution.
 Its entropy is zero, so that it can also be characterized as an entropy production minimizing solution.
 We show that

 \begin{enumerate}

-\item Initial conditions: The mean of a weak solution of the Navier-Stokes equation with initial data $u^0 \in \mathcal{H}(\mathbb{T}^3)$ (the space of $L_2$ velocity fields defined on the cube $\mathbb{T}^3$ with periodic boundary conditions) the initial conditions are assumed in a continuous fashion, in the sense that
+\item Initial conditions: The initial conditions of the mean of a weak solution of the Navier-Stokes equation with initial data $u^0 \in \mathcal{H}(\mathbb{T}^3)$ (the space of $L_2$ velocity fields defined on the cube $\mathbb{T}^3$ with periodic boundary conditions) conditions are assumed in a continuous fashion, in the sense that

 in the topology of $\mathcal{H}(\mathbb{T}^3)$.

 All vector fields are assumed to be divergence-free.

 \item The mean of a weak solution of the Navier-Stokes equation is a strong solution.
 It is smooth for all time. \end{enumerate}